jperradin/nexus/docs/api_reference.md

 ### CoordinationStrategy

-A clustering strategy that groups nodes based on their coordination number.
-Extends basic bonding patterns by adding constraints on the coordination number of networking nodes, forming clusters only when connected nodes meet specified coordination criteria.
+Clustering strategy that groups nodes by coordination number.
+Extends the bonding pattern by constraining the coordination number of networking nodes.
+Supports several pairing modes: pairwise, mixing, alternating, and default.

 #### Inheritance